What is an Experience?

 Access Paths (Sequences)

-When a consumer enters your experience:- The system checks sequences in priority order (highest first)
+When a consumer enters your experience:- Fanfare evaluates available sequences in priority order.

 Common Patterns